Short Stories (Jon and Vangelis album): Critical reception

-Despite its commercial performance, critical response to Short Stories, both upon release and in retrospect, has been mixed.
+Critical response to Short Stories, both upon release and in retrospect, has been mixed.
 A Smash Hits journalist put the blame entirely on Anderson for making the album "entirely unlistenable"; he jokingly described his lyrics as "the kind of 'cosmic' drivel that gets hippies a bad name", and felt that the "tuneless" melodies were written by just coming up with notes and pitches at random.
-Billboard Magazine observer noted that Anderson's "clear voice" and his lyrics fit well with the structure of the compositions based on "swirling keyboard work".
-In a retrospective review, AllMusic reviewer Dave Connolly called the record "underwhelming", saying that it had very few "nearly memorable moments"; he criticized it for being more focused on melody than making the arrangements less "amorphous" and "paper-thin", an issue also present on the last Yes album Anderson sang on before working on Short Stories, Tormato.
+Billboard Magazine observer said that Anderson's "clear voice" and his lyrics fit well with the structure of the compositions based on "swirling keyboard work".
+In a retrospective review, AllMusic reviewer Dave Connolly called the record "underwhelming", saying that it had very few "nearly memorable moments".
+He criticised it for being more focused on melody than making the arrangements less "amorphous" and "paper-thin", an issue also present on the last Yes album Anderson sang on before working on Short Stories, Tormato.

-Gary Graff, who wrote a mixed review for The Beaver County Times, mainly criticized Vangelis' musical work on the record, feeling it was much more of a Vangelis album than a collaborative LP between him and Anderson and would have been more commercially successful if only he was credited on it.
-Although he called it one of Vangelis' better releases so far, he also named it Anderson's worst to date.
-As for the latter's involvement, he praised his "strong" vocal performance, calling it far better than how he sang on Tormato, but opined he focused too much on word play that caused his lyrics to be too complex for average listeners.
-The more-than-five-minute lengths of each song was also panned in Graff's review, writing that listeners could lose interest in a track after only three minutes.
-He also wrote that it would garner fans of the works of bands such as Pink Floyd and King Crimson but backfire Anderson and Vangelis' plan of increasing attention from the Yes fan base.
+Gary Graff, who wrote a mixed review for The Beaver County Times, mainly criticised Vangelis' musical work on the record, feeling it was much more of a Vangelis album than a collaborative LP between him and Anderson, although superior to Vangelis's previous releases.
+He praised Anderson's vocal performance, calling it far better than how he sang on Tormato, but opined that his lyrics use word play and imagery that are inaccessible for average listeners.
+Graff also found the songs overlong, writing that listeners could lose interest in a track after only three minutes.
+He wrote that it would garner fans of the works of bands such as Pink Floyd and King Crimson but lose the interest of the Yes fan base.